kyma-project/test-infra/development/gcp/cloud-run/gardener-sa-rotate/README.md

 --allow-unauthenticated \
 --image eu.gcr.io/kyma-project/test-infra/gardener-sa-rotate:v20221006-6fd98cfd
 ```
-4. Create the push `rotate-gardener-secrets-service-account` Pub/Sub subscription on `secret-manager-notifications` topic pointing to the Cloud Run app URL.
+4. Create the push `rotate-gardener-secrets-service-account` Pub/Sub subscription on `secret-manager-notifications` topic pointing to the Cloud Run application URL.

 ## Cloud run usage

-To setup an automatic rotation for a Secret Manager secret follow these steps:
+To setup an automatic rotation for a Secret Manager secret, follow these steps:
 1. Create a new secret in Secret Manager with the existing service account data.
-2. Add `type: gardener-service-account` label to the secret.
+2. Add the `type: gardener-service-account` label to the secret.
-3. Add `kubeconfig-secret` label containing name of the secret containing Gardener cluster kubeconfig to the secret.
+3. Add the `kubeconfig-secret` label with the name of the secret containing the Gardener cluster kubeconfig to the secret.
-4. Add `gardener-secret` label containing name of a Gardener secret containing service account credentials to the secret.
+4. Add the `gardener-secret` label with the name of a Gardener secret containing service account credentials to the secret.
-5. Add `gardener-secret-namespace` label containing name of a Gardener secret namespace to the secret.
+5. Add the `gardener-secret-namespace` label containing the name of a Gardener secret namespace to the secret.
 6. Set `secret-manager-notifications` as a secret Pub/Sub topic.
-7. Set up rotation period for the secret.
+7. Set up a rotation period for the secret.

 # Secret Manager secret labels